aanchalpatial/MyHackerrankSolutions/README.md

 # myHackerrankSolutions
-for finding full descriptions of questions, search for the question name on hackerrank website
+for finding full descriptions of questions, search for the question name on Hackerrank website (www.hackerrank.com).